Finding Marie Josephte: How One Ojibwe Woman Emerged from Two Centuries of Silence

 "Gabriel Guilbau and M. Josephte Abitakijkok8e"

 Her name.
-Her full Ojibwe name, preserved by a Catholic priest who chose to write it down instead of erasing it.
-The suffix "-ikwe" confirmed what I suspected—this was an authentic Ojibwe name, meaning "woman" in the language.
+Her full Ojibwe name, preserved by a Catholic priest who chose to record rather than erase it.
+The suffix "-ikwe"—meaning "woman" in Ojibwe—confirmed the authenticity: this was her actual Indigenous name, not a French approximation.

 Bringing Marie Josephte to Life